lekimlarra/react-cdk-base-project/README.md

 - `aws sso login` to login to AWS before doing a deploy
 - `npm run build` compile the react website (run it in the folder of the website configured in `websiteBuildPath`)
 - `cdk deploy` to deploy the infrastructure
+- There is a custom command to compile the website and deploy the cdk stack together --> `npm run mydeploy`.
+This command will also install the python libraries that are in your `requirements.txt` in your lambda's folder.

 ### Customization